Considerations When Choosing a Sperm Donor

 • Whether they want to be known to the child.

-• If the donor has a partner, the role of the partner in the arrangement.
+• If the donor has a partner, the partner’s role is in the arrangement.

 • Their willingness to have the full medical tests and counselling.